 The NRMP’s Registration, Ranking, and Results (R3) system offers institutions the option to revert, or donate, unfilled positions in one program to another during the matching process.
 If a donor program does not fill its quota, a designated number (equal to, or less than, the quota) of its unfilled positions can be added automatically to the quota of a receiver program.
-The reversion process offers some degree of protection against the possibility that positions at an institution will go unfilled and is available for all Matches.
+Reversions offer a degree of protection against the possibility that positions will not fill when the matching algorithm is processed.
 View Reversions Support Guide

 WHO CAN CREATE A REVERSION?

 Any fellowship program can create a reversion in the R3 system, although reversions typically are formed between clinical and research tracks.

 HOW DOES A REVERSION WORK?

 - Donor program reverts a specific number of its unfilled positions to a receiver program.